rocketjishao/tagSeq/README.md

     Download genome file from IGV for A. thaliana, human, mouse, or E.coli: Genome > Load Genome from Server > Select the genome file
     Import the bam and bam.bai to Windows OS, then: File > Load from File > Select the output.bam file

-6. Use featureCounts to count each gene to the RNA reads of tagged and untagged counterparts, or to the tagged RNA in ADPRC- and ADPRC+ samples.
+6. Use featureCounts to count each gene to the RNA reads of tagged and untagged counterparts, or map each gene to the tagged RNA in ADPRC- and ADPRC+ samples.
 In Linux OS:
     And download gene annotation files in gtf format from Ensembl or GenBank (https://www.ncbi.nlm.nih.gov/genbank/), avoid UCSC
     Install featureCounts (http://subread.sourceforge.net/): sudo apt-get install subread Run the command below:
-        featureCounts -L -a gencode.vM23.annotation.gtf -o both tagged.sam untagged.sam
+        featureCounts -L -a annotation_file -o both tagged.sam untagged.sam
-        # result files: both and both.summary
+        # annotation file like TAIR10_GFF3_genes.gff, result files are both and both.summary